riperiperi/FreeSO/Documentation/Tuning.md

 ### `EVENT` tuning in `fso_tuning`

-Event tuning is temporary tuning added by events specified in `fso_events`.
+Event tuning is temporary tuning added by events specified in `fso_events`, where the tuning lasts for the duration of the event.
 With event type `obj_tuning`, you can specify a "tuning preset" to activate using the `value` field.

 ![](./media/presetexamples.png)